duarteocarmo/interactive-dashboard-post/posts/part-1.md

 | 8    | aspiringtobeme   | gifsthatkeepongiving | 19    | Amazing.
 Brought [this Monty Python clip](https://... | [Link](https://reddit.com/r/gifsthatkeepongiving/comments/eaqml0/watch_a_new_kid_every_time/faw7ne5/) |
 | 9    | CrimsonSpooker   | TwoBestFriendsPlay   | 19    | “Why can’t Three Houses be gritty and “realistic” ... | [Link](https://reddit.com/r/TwoBestFriendsPlay/comments/eb3f6m/i_dont_think_there_are_too_many_of_these_but/fb2nisj/) |

 And you can click the link column to be taken right into the comment.
 Hooray! :tada:

 #### 3.3.
-What is the sentiment in /r/python across time?
+What is the sentiment in /r/python across time? introducing [TextBlob](https://textblob.readthedocs.io/en/dev/)

 Alright, the final one is a bit more complicated.
 We want to see the sentiment in the [/r/python](https://reddit.com/r/python) subreddit in some sort of time line.

-First, we already now how to retrieve the most upvoted comments of the past 2 days:
+First, we already now how to retrieve the most up voted comments of the past 2 days:

 ```python
 # get the data with our function